doctrine/phpcr-odm-documentation/en/reference/events.rst

 the life-time of their registered documents.

-- preRemove - occurs before a document is removed from the repository
-- postRemove - occurs after the document has been successfully removed from the repository
 - prePersist - occurs before a new document is created in the repository
 - postPersist - occurs after a document has been created in repository. generated fields will be available in this state.
 - preUpdate - occurs before an existing document is updated in the repository, during the flush operation
 - postUpdate - occurs after an existing document has successfully been updated in the repository
 - postLoad - occurs after the document has been loaded from the repository
+- preMove - occurs before a document move operation is persisted to the PHPCR session during flush
+- postMove - occurs after a document move operation has been persisted to the PHPCR session during flush
+- preRemove - occurs before a document is removed from the repository
+- postRemove - occurs after the document has been successfully removed from the repository
+- preFlush - occurs at the very beginning of a flush operation.
+This event is not a lifecycle callback.
+- onFlush - occurs after the change-sets of all managed documents have been computed.
+This event is not a lifecycle callback.
 - postFlush - occurs at the end of a flush operation.
 This event is not a lifecycle callback.
 - onClear - occurs when the DocumentManager#clear() operation is invoked, after all references to documents have been removed from the unit of work.
+This event is not a lifecycle callback.
 - loadClassMetadata - occurs after mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
-- preFlush - occurs at the very beginning of a flush operation.
-This event is not a lifecycle callback.
-- onFlush - occurs after the change-sets of all managed documents have been computed.
-This event is not a lifecycle callback.
-- preMove - occurs before a document is moved to the target path
-- postMove - occurs after a document has been moved to the target path

 .. note::